Blog

 - public speaking 1

-- storytelling 1
+- remote 1

 5 ways to format your written comms so people actually read them